Flank/flank-dashboard/docs/09_firebase_deployment.md

 ## Firebase SDK configuration

-By default, the Metrics Web Application is configured by using the `auto-generated` Firebase configuration (So, after you deploy to Firebase, your app automatically pulls the Firebase configuration object from the Firebase project to which you've deployed).
+By default, the Metrics Web Application is configured by using the `auto-generated` Firebase configuration.
+It means that after you deploy the Metrics application to the Firebase, your app automatically pulls the Firebase configuration object from the Firebase project to which you've deployed.

 If you okay with the defaults, you can skip this configuration step.

-But if you want to configure a connection to the Firebase `manually`, follow the next steps:
+If you want to configure a connection to the Firebase `manually`, follow the next steps:
 1. Open the [Firebase console](https://console.firebase.google.com/), choose your project and go to the project setting (tap on the setting gear icon near the `Project Overview` on top of the left panel and select `Project settings`.
 2. Scroll down and find your Firebase Web Application.